jamesshore/quixote/ROADMAP.md

 * (DONE) .should.beBiggerThan()
 * (DONE) .should.beSmallerThan()
-* Check non-rendered values
+* (DONE) Check non-rendered values - always an error
+* Consider: should exception be thrown by Size, not SizeDescriptor?
-* Check non-rendered values on PositionDescriptor?
+* Check non-rendered values on PositionDescriptor - always an error
+* Update PositionDescriptor documentation re non-rendered values?
 * API
 * CHANGELOG